 Market volatility is inevitable.
-Corrections happen every one or two years when stocks decline 10% or more from their most recent peak.
+Corrections typically happen every few years when stocks decline 10% or more from their most recent peak.
 These can even last several months at a time.
 Stock market crashes, on the other hand, are less common than corrections, but are more abrupt and severe.
 Look no further than the 2008 financial crisis or the 2020 crash ushered in by the coronavirus pandemic.
+More market uncertainty has reared its head in 2022.
 But preparing for market volatility ahead of time is possible.
-A financial advisor can help you shore up your retirement savings for inevitable market events.
+A financial advisor can help you protect your retirement savings from market volatility.

 Protecting Your 401(k) From a Stock Market Crash

 Any time you put your money in the stock market or other investments, you always run the risk of losses.
 While you can make largely educated decisions, things don’t always go to plan.
 Also, because you’re talking about something as important as your retirement, emotional decision-making can come into play.

 Despite the above, there are many strategies, simple and complex, you can use to mitigate risk.
 For instance, spreading your assets across multiple types of investments and areas of the market can allow you to avoid the volatility that comes with stock-picking and concentrated investment positions.

 Everyone has short-term expenses that periodically arise.
 For example, you might need to repair your car, replace a broken household appliance or pay for a medical procedure.
 Long-term expenses are even more prevalent, including student loans and mortgages.
 However, the best thing you can do is treat your retirement savings just as important as all of your other needs.
 This will ensure your pool of retirement funds will continue to grow over time.

 Below are some of the most influential strategies you can use to minimize losses in your portfolio, even if a stock market crash comes around.
 Just remember that you can never eliminate risk entirely, though.